 2. “Low T” can be a normal sign of aging or of a more serious medical condition.

 Testosterone levels are at their highest during puberty and early adulthood, and from age 30 on, they decline by about 1 percent a year.
 This gradual decline is a natural part of aging but medical conditions such as obesity, diabetes, and prostate cancer have been known to cause low testosterone.
-The most effective way to determine if your testosterone levels are low, and why, is to conduct a blood test and figure out the optimal course of action with your doctor from there.
+The most effective way to determine if your testosterone levels are low, and why, is to conduct a blood test and figure out with your doctor the optimal course of action like using Low T gel.